egonw/biohackathon-europe-wikidata/paper/paper.md

 4. Add the following statements to Wikidata item:
    1. Add a statement that you are a participant of the *BioHackathon Europe 2023*.
 This can be done by adding the following statement: *BioHackathon Europe 2023* (`Q118733318`) (or other event item).
 Navigate to the [participant statement](https://www.wikidata.org/wiki/Q118733318#P710) (P710).
 And add yourself, either by typing your name using autocompletion or add the Wikidata identifier of the Wikdata item that represents your profile.
    2. (optional) Add a statement that points to your photo on Wikimedia Commons.
 This can be done by adding the following statement: image (`P18`) and the identifier of the image on Wikimedia Commons.
+5. (Optional) The author's Scholia page has a *Improve data* button in the top right.
+Click it.
+   1. The *Author name strings to be resolved* section uses the [Author Disambiguator](https://scholia.toolforge.org/topic/Q76693569) to link more literature in Wikidata to the author's Wikidata item.
+   2. the *Authored works with missing topics* section shows literature in Wikidata without `main subject` annotation.
+This is a more powerful keyword annotation.
+See the [Use Scholia and Wikidata to find scientific literature](https://laurendupuis.github.io/Scholia_tutorial/) tutorial for more information about that.

 Navigate to the [BioHackathon Europe 2023](https://scholia.toolforge.org/event/Q118733318) page on Scholia.
 You should now see your name and photo appear on the page.
 A the time of writing, the co-author network looked